The interview is a critical phase of your job campaign.

 - Research the organization by reading the Annual Report and any other printed information about the organization, or by arranging an information interview with a person who works in a similar position at another organization.
 You can also find a lot of company information on the internet.

 - Develop a clear, concise resume and be prepared to elaborate on what it says.

 - Know what you want to do and be able to explain how it fits in with the organization's goals.

 - Hone your interview skills!
 Use your SUNY Oneonta email to create a free account on Big Interview, an online interview prep tool.
 Check out these helpful videos about getting started with and utilizing Big Interview.

 - Review sample interview questions and develop ideas of how you will answer them.
 Ask a friend to role-play with you.
 Practice answering the questions out loud and pay special attention to any that seem difficult or uncomfortable for you.

 Psychological Preparation – Put yourself in the right frame of mind.
-You need to feel self-confident, and believe you are the best person for the job.
+Feel confident and believe you are the best person for the job.